Research Sources

-Truth and accuracy are an essential foundation to every lecture or student reflection.
+Truth and accuracy are an essential foundation to every lecture and/or student reflection.
 The manner we develop an accurate understanding of a subject is through research.
 Recognizing and relying on reliable sources is a learned skill.
 Students should always seek primary sources when possible.
 Secondary sources are acceptable as well, but a student should always examine the origin and nature of the source.
+Institutions, such as museums and universities, generally provide information that is based on strong, verifiable evidence.

-Here is a an explanation and list of Primary and Secondary Sources from the Healey Library at UMass Boston:
+Here is a an explanation and list of Primary and Secondary Sources from the Healey Library at the University of Massachusetts Boston :

 Primary Sources are immediate, first-hand accounts of a topic, from people who had a direct connection with it.
 Primary sources can include: